 Patheos.com blogger John Shore (JohnShore.com), in his Christianity with Humanity blog, posted on April 16, 2014, “Dare to believe that Jesus was God.”
-John believes Jesus was and is God, and that’s what he’s telling us in this post.
+Mr. Shore believes Jesus was and is God, and that’s what he’s telling us in this post.
 As of 4:55 PM April 20 (Easter)–three days later–he had a high amount of Comments–137.
-He is the author of four books and founder of Unfundamentalist Christians.
+Shore is the author of four books and the founder of Unfundamentalist Christians.

-Mr. Shore says, “a Christianity that says Jesus was not God is no Christianity at all.”
+Mr. Shore asserts, “a Christianity that says Jesus was not God is no Christianity at all.”
 Sir, you are quite wrong.
+That comes from later church creeds, not the Bible.
 And most of my Christian friends believe just what you are saying.
-I’ve undergone lots of rejection from them because I’ve stayed faithful to what I believe the Bible says on this subject rather than adopting later church creeds and such.
+I’ve undergone lots of rejection from them and many others because I’ve stayed faithful to what I believe the Bible says on this subject rather than adopting later church creeds and such.
 I still accept them as my friends in Christ even though some of them no longer regard me as such.

-John Shore also tells us Jesus is God since he did miracles and arose from the dead.
-I’m sorry, John, who I’ve never met, but I’ve got to call a spade a spade, here.
+John Shore also tells us Jesus is Godbecause he did miracles and arose from the dead.
+John, who I’ve never met, I’ve got to call a spade a spade, here.
 That is shallow thinking.
 Most distinguished evangelical New Testament (NT) scholars, such as N.T.
 Wright, debunk that.
 How so?
 By the power of God, OT prophets and NT apostles and others did miracles.
 Elijah and Peter raised people from the dead.
 Do these things make them God or Gods?
 Hardly.
 And according to the NT, all true believers in Jesus as the Christ, Savior, and Lord, who die, will be raised from the dead at the resurrection.
 Will that make them Gods/gods?
-No.

 In this post, Mr. Shore doesn’t provide any Bible reference to support his view that Jesus is God.
 (Oh, I guess that would be using your conscious mind.)
-And of those first 137 comments to this post, only the astute Steve Sensenig cited scripture, and I though commentator ortcutt gave many good responses.
+And of those first 137 comments to his post, only the astute Steve Sensenig cited scripture, and I thought he gave many good responses.

-As some readers of this blog know, I’ve been an evangelical Christian for nearly 60 years, a serious Bible student for over 50 years, and had a public profile most of my adult life as a professional golfer with the PGA Tour.
+As some readers of this blog know, I’ve been an evangelical Christian for nearly 60 years, a serious Bible student for over 50 years, and I’ve had a public profile most of my adult life as a professional golfer with the PGA Tour.
 When I was 13 years old I became a Christian by believing what the Bible says, that Jesus died for my sins on the cross.
-It was not until later that I was taught the post-apostolic church doctrine of the Trinity and therefore that Jesus is God.
-I believed that for 22 years.
+It was not until I went to college and my church there taught me the post-apostolic church doctrine of the Trinity and therefore that Jesus is God.
+I believed it for 22 years.
 Then I entered into a very in-depth biblical study of this subject.
 Why?

 One day during my private Bible reading God got my attention about Jesus’ words in his Olivet Discourse concerning the time of his return–”But of that day and/or hour no one knows, neither the angels of/in heaven, nor the son, but only the Father” (Mt 24.36/Mk 13/32).
 I had also been taught the correlary teaching of the hypostatic union, so that Jesus said that in his human nature, but he did know in his divine nature the time of his return because he being God knows everything.
 Plus, if the Father knows, then Jesus knows also because he is just as much God as the Father is.